JeremyBenson11/SQL-Code-Utilities---Extremely-Handy-SQL-Game-Dev-Utilities/README.md

 **Tokenizer**<br>
 With the click of a button every end field will have a unique token.

+**Zip Contents**
+sql_field_dump.html
+tokenizer.html
+A tutorial folder with jpg images and a .txt file.

 Thanks for checking this out.
 Feel free to use this however you like.